hotmodelsactress.com

 He was nominated for the American Comedy Award for Funniest Supporting Male Performer - Motion Picture or TV for his role as Miracle Max in fantasy adventure comedy film The Princess Bride (1987).

-Throw Momma from the Train (1987) black comedy as Larry Donner
+Throw Momma from the Train (1987) - Larry Donner

 He directed, wrote and starred as Mickey Gordon in romantic comedy film Forget Paris (1995).